Dear Faculty Colleagues,

 Please remember that while students strive for success, they may encounter mental and physical health situations that may detract from their ability to thrive in an academic atmosphere.
-If you have a struggling student, especially during the beginning of the semester, please consider submitting an Academic Progress Report through the MyPack Portal Faculty Center or Advising Dashboard, or via the Student Success GPS platform.
+This is a continuing problem on this and other campuses nationally.
+If you have a struggling student in your class, especially during the beginning of the semester, please consider submitting an Academic Progress Report through the Student Success GPS platform.

 If you have a student exhibiting concerning behavior, please take one or more of the following steps:

 - Refer the student to a CARES Case Manager through our NC State CARES Team.
-We can assist students who may be having difficulties, and you will also find a number of resources that may be useful to you as you work with your students.
+We can assist students who may be having difficulties, and you will also find many resources that may be useful to you as you work with your students.

-- If a student is in distress, please refer the student to the Counseling Center, and if your concerns warrant, escort the student to the center.
+- If a student is in severe emotional distress, please refer the student to the Counseling Center, and if your concerns warrant, escort the student to the center.

-If you become aware of a student who is experiencing food, housing or financial insecurity, please encourage them to check out the Pack Essentials website for a listing of basic needs support.
-If they want to discuss their situation and review available resources in a confidential meeting with the student ombuds, they can schedule an appointment by calling 919-513-3401.
+If you become aware of a student experiencing food, housing, or financial insecurity, please encourage them to check out the Pack Essentials website for a listing of basic needs support.
+If they want to discuss their situation and review available resources, they may do so in a confidential meeting with the Student Ombuds.

 - To report an emergency: call 911 from a campus landline or 919-515-3000 from a cell phone while on campus.

 Thank you for being an integral part of the success of NC State students.
-I look forward to an engaging and productive 2018-2019 academic year.
-Please contact me if you would like to learn more about ways to achieve student success and the Division of Academic and Student Affairs.
+We look forward to an engaging and productive 2021-2022 academic year.
+Please contact our offices or us if you would like to learn more about ways to achieve student success and the Division of Academic and Student Affairs.

 Vice Chancellor and Dean